-- If you’re trying to earn Companion Pass then you have to spend on a Southwest card, since Ultimate Rewards points don’t count towards the 110,000 point requirement
+- If you’re trying to earn Companion Pass then you have to spend on a Southwest card, since Ultimate Rewards points don’t count towards earning a companion pass.

 - If you don’t care about Companion Pass and just want to earn as many Rapid Rewards points as possible, earn points with Ultimate Rewards, and then transfer them over

 For context, some of the best cards for earning Chase Ultimate Rewards points include the following: